rooselle/mercure-demo/README.md

 ```

 Notice the *subscribe* instead of the *publish* one (in the payload of the publisher's JWT).
 The array of targets (there can be one, or more) represents as *which* target the subscriber identifies : as which target they will subscribe to topics.
 This way, if a publication is made to a specific target as which they identify, they will receive it.

+Don't forget that the verify signature of this JWT must also be signed with the private key you put in your docker-compose file (or elsewhere depending on how you installed the hub).

 If the client is a web browser, the JWT will be sent through a *mercureAuthorization* cookie, that will be set by the app through the *set-cookie* header of the response of the page where the client will subscribe to the hub of Mercure.
 (Otherwise, the JWT is sent in the *Authorization: Bearer <token>* header of the POST request.)